brandur/sorg/content/passages-drafts/004-portugal.md

 Let's take a not-so-brief interlude to talk about Postgres.
-If you want to see more photos of Portugal, you can skip through this and find plenty more closer to the end.
+If you want to see more photos of Portugal, you can skip through this and find more of that closer to the end.

-## PGConf EU (#pgconf)
+I was lucky enough this year to attend PGConf EU, a conference that rotates through Europe, and which was held in Portugal for 2018.
+I've been using and writing about Postgres for years now, but this was my first time attending a Postgres-related event bigger than a local meetup.
+Talks covered a variety of topics, but the center of gravity was bloat and a few of the major projects in flight to fight it.

-## Bloat (#bloat)
+## That old foe: bloat (#bloat)

-TODO
+Bloat is the Achilles heel of Postgres in production, especially where it's used for [OLTP][oltp] (many fast, small transactions, as opposed to OLAP, which is analytics).
+Bloat is an inherent artifact of Postgres' MVCC (multi-version concurrency control) implementation, which isolates the results of concurrent transactions from each other, and guarantees the ability to roll back a transaction when necessary.

+Every row that's visible to _any_ transaction that's still running in the system has to be retained in the heap (the name for a table's physical storage), even if it's been subsequently deleted.
+When a transaction is searching the heap for results, it checks every row's visibility to make sure that it's still relevant before including it.
+Rows that are deleted but retained because they're still visible _somewhere_ are "bloat".

+The not-uncommon degenerate scenario is for a very old query (often an analytical one running for hours or even days) to force a huge number of deleted rows to be kept around.
+They're invisible to almost everything, but the long-running query might still need them, so they can't be permanently removed.
+Having to visit these rows over and over degrades the performance of current transactions in the system, many of which need to be fast to keep applications healthy.
+I have [my own story about bloat][queues] from my time at Heroku involving a database-based job queue.

-## Zheap (#zheap)
+## A new contender: Zheap (#zheap)

-One of the most exciting (and largest!) developments today in Postgres is the development of Zheap, a new heap implementation that promises to make dramatically reduce the impact of bloat.
-Zheap follows in the footsteps of Oracle by introducing the idea of a per-page _undo log_
+One of the most exciting (and resource-wise, maybe one of the largest ever) developments today in Postgres is the development of Zheap, a new heap implementation that promises to dramatically reduce the impact of bloat.
+Zheap introduces an _undo log_, an idea inspired by the MVCC implementation of databases like MySQL and Oracle.

-TOOD
+Instead of old row versions staying in-line in the heap, they're replaced with the new version and moved to the undo log, which exists in a specially-reserved section of each page.
+When an old transaction needs an old version of the row, it follows history back through the undo log until it finds it.
+Likewise, when a transaction rolls back, the now-invalidated version in the heap is replaced by one from the undo log.

+The practical effect is that young transactions get to deal with mostly fresh data.
+Even if a heap contains a large quantity of history, it's kept out-of-band and most transactions won't have to look at it, saving themselves work and staying performant.
+There's also the possibility that it could eliminate (or at least vastly reduce the necessity of) `VACUUM`.

+By aiming to explain Zheap in three paragraphs I've glossed over about 1,000 subtleties of its implementation.
+Amit Kapila's slides (the project's development lead) on the subject offer [a wealth of more detailed information][zheap].

 ## Pluggable storage (#pluggable-storage)